St Oswald's Church, Small Heath

 St Oswald's Church, Small Heath is a Grade II* listed former parish church in the Church of England in Birmingham.

 History

 The church was designed by the architect William Bidlake and built between 1892 and 1893.
 It was consecrated on 27 September 1893.

 It was a mission from St Andrew's Church, Bordesley.
 It was enlarged between 1899 and 1900.
-The altarpiece is by S Meteyard dating from 1916 and the statue of St Oswald was carved by George Latham.
+The altarpiece is by Sidney Meteyard dating from 1916 and the statue of St Oswald was carved by George Latham.

 Bidlake also provided a vicarage in Dora Road in the Arts and Crafts style.

 Part of the parish was taken in 1924 to form a new parish for St Gregory the Great's Church, Small Heath.